 Keep your cut branches in a fairly cool (60-70°F/16-21°C) and bright room, but away from direct sunlight.
 Just like potted and cut flowers, warm temperatures and sunshine encourage flowers to open, while cooler temps will allow flowers to open slowly and last longer.

-Another trick that helps flowering branches to last longer is to cut off a bit of the stems every day or two.
-Also, replace with fresh water every couple days.
+Another trick that helps flowering branches to last longer is to cut off a bit of the stems every day or two, allowing them to drink up more water.
+Also, replace with fresh water every couple days, keeping the water level at the same height.